Wireless Works When You Need It Most

 Unfortunately, desperate economic times for some cities, counties and states are calling for desperate measures, and some states dip into those E-911 funds to pay for other things unrelated to improving your wireless service.
 This ranges from quick-fix patches covering budget shortfalls, to outright diversion of funds to other purposes.

 Every year, the FCC reports to Congress on how states collect and distribute the E-911 fees.
-In the latest report, the FCC found that seven (7) states used a portion of 911 fees collected for non-911 related purposes in 2011.
+In the latest report, the FCC found that four (4) states used a portion of 911 fees collected for non-911 related purposes in 2013.
 Specifically:

-- Arizona, Illinois, Maine, Rhode Island and New York diverted 911 fees collected into their state’s General Fund.
+- Rhode Island and New York diverted 911 fees collected into their state’s General Fund.

-- Guam, New Jersey and West Virginia reported that it used the 911 fees collected for other public-safety related purposes.
+- Illinois, Kansas, New York, and Rhode Island reported that it used the 911 fees collected primarily for other emergency first responder programs.

 That’s simply not fair to wireless consumers like you who are paying these fees for wireless emergency service, and are told they’re being used for maintaining and upgrading vital 911 services.